 The median base Salary for IMD MBA students was $119,996 against INSEAD’s $102,500.
 Although the bonus payment was around the same range (22k to 25k), the base salary contributed towards the difference in total median salary.
 The primary reason for this $20k difference is the experience level of IMD MBA graduates (7 Years vs. INSEAD’s 5 Years).

 Majority of IMD MBA graduates found job opportunities in Europe (71%), a much higher % than the total European representation in the incoming class (42%).
-Since 66% of the latest class switched geography, it is safe to assume that the larget group from that found opportunities in Europe.
+Since 66% of the latest class switched geography, it is safe to assume that the largest group from that found opportunities in Europe.
 INSEAD Students received much lower job offers in Europe and 39% of the class joined companies in Europe but given the incoming class composition (38% from Europe), the net job offers in Europe was zero.
-But given the three campus structure, the strategy was to divide the program on geography and focus on switching job function or industry.
+With a three campus structure, INSEAD divides the program on geography while offering opportunity to switch job function or industry.

 Post-MBA Salary: IMD > Insead